Revaz-Goguadze/shift-array-elements6/README.md

 | Iteration 5: Element 3 (left)   | 2 | 3 | 1 |
 | Iteration 6: Element 3 (left)   | 3 | 1 | 2 |
 | Result                          | 3 | 1 | 2 |

-## Hidden Tests

-The task has hidden unit tests that are not available in your solution, but will be run by the portal when you will start the task check.
-The hidden unit test may fail if your solution is not good enough to cover all the test cases.

 ## See also